planariangames/eldritchgambit/Eldritch_Gambit_SRD_Scenes.md

 agrees to target them with their next Action (if possible), that foe avoids damage.
 - **Split Attacks** divide the Action into two attacks, each using a d12 instead of a d20.
 These can use the same or different weapons.
+Dual wielding matched one-handed weapons (i.e., two daggers, two hand axes) grant +2 to Hit on Split Attacks only and +2 Clash damage.
 One cannot make a Split Attack while Staggered.
 - **Subdual Attacks** knock a foe out.
 Non-stun weapons do half damage, but on a Felling blow, the target is Incapacitated instead of taking damage.